chrrasmussen/RIOFuzzyTime/README.md

 Calculates the time since/to a given NSDate.
 E.g. 30 minutes ago, yesterday or 2 months from now.

 The goal for this library is to support multiple languages.
 As of today it only supports English and Norwegian.
-If you want to contribute to the translations, please feel free to contact me.
+If you want to contribute to the translations or the code, please feel free to contact me.

 ## Installation